Damian-Ogrodnik/companies-app/README.md

 - Use `npm start` to start the local server (this project uses create-react-app)
 - Open browser on local host `3000`

-You can check [LIVE DEMO](https://dogrodnik.github.io/companies-app/) without installing project localy.
+Also you can check [LIVE DEMO](https://dogrodnik.github.io/companies-app/) without installing project locally.

 ## Functionality overview